sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.md

 weeds out the below-average students (the ones who get mediocre offers and pull down class-averages) from the equation.

-Anecdotally, I know plenty of top undergraduate student students that have received offers that are equal to or better than offers accepted by some of the more average graduate students.
+Anecdotally, I know plenty of top undergraduate students that have received offers that are equal to or better than offers accepted by some of the more average graduate students.
 I have also seen graduate students get very high offers after getting their master's degree, but I am fairly confident they would have received a commensurate offer if they entered the job market right after receiving their bachelor's.